Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: Discussion

 \section{Discussion}

 In this work, we identify an emergent representational structure that bridges raw contextual input and abstract inference.
-Our results show how LLMs construct a dedicated conceptual subspace that abstracts away surface-level details while organizing concepts into a coherent relational structure.
+Our results demonstrate that LLMs construct a dedicated conceptual subspace that abstracts away surface-level details while organizing concepts into a coherent relational structure.
 This structure persists across contexts and is functionally engaged during inference.
 These findings inform ongoing debates about the capacity of LLMs for genuine inference: despite being trained solely for next-token prediction, they can learn internal representational substrates that approximate abstract, structured inference rather than relying exclusively on superficial heuristics.

 Prior work suggests that middle layers contain substantial structured knowledge and encode meaningful aspects of world state~\citep{skean2025layer, park2025iclr}.
-Our results complement this view by showing how contextual information and stored knowledge are integrated across middle to late layers to form a coherent conceptual structure that later computations can exploit for task-specific inference.
-A natural next step is to trace more concretely how information encoded in the conceptual subspace is transformed into the target output, and whether analogous substrates support broader forms of reasoning.
+Our results extend this view by showing how contextual information and stored knowledge are integrated across middle to late layers to form a coherent conceptual structure that later computations can exploit for task-specific inference.
+A natural next step is to trace how information encoded in the conceptual subspace is transformed into the target output, and to determine whether analogous substrates support broader forms of reasoning beyond the inference tasks studied here.
 More generally, connecting such mechanisms to theories of concepts can help clarify how structured inference and reasoning can emerge in both humans and machines~\citep{piantadosi_why_2024, johnson-laird_mental_2010}.

 While the conceptual subspace is sufficient and causally central to inference, ablation results also reveal redundancy and compensatory pathways.
 This raises the possibility that models implement partially overlapping routes to the same behavioral outcome, an important consideration for mechanistic claims and for connecting distributed computation to the symbolic or structured procedures it can approximate.
 Moreover, our results on smaller models suggest that clean reliance on an abstract conceptual subspace is emergent and scale-dependent.
 Future work could characterize when models learn to construct and use such an abstract subspace versus alternative pathways, and whether these routes differ in robustness, sample efficiency, or generalization profile.